Ultimate Explorer Interactive Experience

 Along with our partners at iP2 Entertainment, we were tasked with creating deeply interactive content for Nat Geo’s master plan – park maps, leaderboards for two racing attractions, and an interactive user passport experience that linked up to everything within the indoor exploration center.
 We began with our own exploration of exciting ways guests can connect with Nat Geo’s content.

 Every theme park needs a good map.
 It is a key component in the overall experience.
-These interactive maps are displayed on large screens outside of the park for visitors who want to see what awaits them through the gate.
-As opposed to a map only found inside, this map functions as an attraction in itself, as well as a way-finding device for park visitors.
+These interactive maps were displayed on large screens outside of the park for visitors who wanted to see what awaited them through the gate.
+As opposed to a map only found inside, this map functioned as an attraction in itself, as well as a way-finding device for park visitors.
 They can tap into any attraction for more information by utilizing a touch display.
 We created animations to entice curious park goers by playing up the content for each attraction in the park.
 The low-poly and colorful aesthetic worked well stylistically for the park.
-We made it look bright and fun so it can serve as motivation for everyone to come to explore the park.
+We made it to look bright and fun so it can serve as motivation for everyone to come explore the park.

 We built this map as a real-time rendered app which allowed us the advantage of programming interaction that would seamlessly transition with the user’s taps.
 This approach enabled us to create alternate language overlays and attraction changes without massive pre-rendered packages.
 We knew there were going to be more parks built in China and Mexico so when the time came to build those maps, the pipeline once again proved invaluable for quick updates and modifications.